Aversives

 In psychology, aversives are unpleasant stimuli that induce changes in behavior via negative reinforcement or positive punishment.
-By applying an aversive immediately before or after a behavior the likelihood of the target behavior occurring in the future is reduced.
+By applying an aversive immediately before or after a behavior, the likelihood of the target behavior occurring in the future may be reduced.
 Aversives can vary from being slightly unpleasant or irritating to physically, psychologically and/or emotionally damaging.
-It is not the level of unpleasantness or intention that matter, but rather the level of effectiveness the unpleasant event has on changing (decreasing) behavior that defines something as aversive.

 Types of stimuli

 There are two types of aversive stimuli:

 Unconditioned

 Unconditioned aversive stimuli naturally result in pain or discomfort and are often associated with biologically harmful or damaging substances or events.
 Examples include extreme heat or cold, bitter flavors, electric shocks, loud noises and pain.
 Aversives can be applied naturally (such as touching a hot stove) or in a contrived manner (such as during torture or behavior modification).

 Conditioned

 A conditioned aversive stimulus is an initially neutral stimulus that becomes aversive after repeated pairing with an unconditioned aversive stimulus.
 This type of stimulus would include consequences such as verbal warnings, gestures or even the sight of an individual who is disliked.